WeblateOrg/weblate/docs/user/translating.rst

 from several machine translation tools and :ref:`translation-memory`.
 All machine translations are available in a single tab of each translation page.

+You can also perform a concordance search on the :ref:`translation-memory`.

 .. seealso::

    You can find the list of supported tools in :ref:`machine-translation-setup`.